covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 > Early on developers noted the iPhone version would not be able to exchange Bluetooth handshakes with other devices unless it was running on the screen – incredibly impractical for users.
 >
-> The government initially denied this, refused to answer questions about it, and only once, before the Covid-19 senate committee, did the agencys chief executive, Randall Brugeaud, admit the Bluetooth function suffered when the app wasn’t on screen.
+> The government initially denied this, refused to answer questions about it, and only once, before the Covid-19 senate committee, did the agency's chief executive, Randall Brugeaud, admit the Bluetooth function suffered when the app wasn’t on screen.
 >
-> “What we can say is the quality of the Bluetooth connectivity for phones that have the app installed running in the foreground is very good,” he said.
-“And it progressively deteriorates and the quality of the connection is not as good as you get to a point where the phone is locked and the app is running in the background.”
+> "What we can say is the quality of the Bluetooth connectivity for phones that have the app installed running in the foreground is very good," he said.
+"And it progressively deteriorates and the quality of the connection is not as good as you get to a point where the phone is locked and the app is running in the background."
 >
 > That, in part, has been addressed by updates quietly released in the past week, but issues still persist, and will never truly be resolved unless the federal government implements functions released by Apple and Google this week.